 Once segments, triggers, and automated workflows are set up, you are required to manage when and how often messages are sent.

-Sending messages at the right moment improves response, and controlling frequency ensures users are not overwhelmed or annoyed by repeated messaging.
+Sending messages at the right moment improves response times, and controlling frequency ensures users are not overwhelmed or annoyed by repeated messages.

 Continuous Performance Optimisation

-Now comes the time to monitor campaign performance using metrics such as engagement response patterns and conversions to evaluate effectiveness.
+Now is the time to monitor campaign performance using metrics such as engagement, response patterns, and conversions to evaluate effectiveness.

 Such insights should be used to improve targeting content and timing for current and future campaigns.

-Types of SMS Campaigns you can with a CDP
+Types of SMS Campaigns you can run with a CDP

 CDP facilitates multiple types of SMS campaigns that brands can utilise to meet their business goals, such as improving conversions, engagement, retention, and customer experiences.